 An online proctored exam is a timed assessment via an online platform in which the candidates’ desktop activity, webcam video, and audio are monitored.
 There are two main forms of online proctoring.
 In the first, proctoring software will record this data and then send it to an external proctoring service to review.
-In the second, a human proctor supervises the exam taking place via webcam.
+In the second, a human proctor supervises the exam taking place via a webcam.

 This guide includes information for employers, academic institutions and credentialing organizations which are considering running online proctored exams.
 We’ll explain more about these assessments, how they work, the various types, the benefits, and how to set one up.